john-refaat/GitFundamentals/README.txt

 Hello, Git
 Hello, Again
 Updating README with new information
 Sharing remotely is fun and easy.

+Fixing bug #12811

-Push using HTTPSFeature1
+Push using HTTPS
+Feature1
 Push using HTTPS

 Feature 2